List of Gaza war protests at universities in California in 2024: San José State

-On April 24, protests supporting a measure to boycott Silicon Valley companies that "aid in human rights abuses in Palestine as dictated by the Boycott, Divestment, Sanctions (BDS) movement" began at San José State University.
-The university's Associated Students board unanimously adopted the measure.
+On October 12, 2023, after the Hamas-led attack on Israel and subsequent Gaza war, the San Jose State University chapter of Students for Justice in Palestine organized a protest consisting of speeches given at Victory Salute, followed by a march around the campus.

+In April 2024, following the campus occupation at Columbia University, student protestors began demanding that San Jose State divest from Israel over its genocide of Palestinians.
+The university's Associated Students board unanimously adopted a measure to boycott Silicon Valley companies involved in pro-Israeli activity on April 24.

-Protests continued on campus, when on May 13, an encampment was established on the lawn around the Victory Salute statue.
+Protests continued on campus, when on May 13, an encampment was established on the lawn around Victory Salute.
 One of the encampment's demands was the firing of history professor Johnathan Roth after a physical altercation between himself and a pro-Palestine protestor in February 2024.
 On May 14, the University communicated with the protestors about their demands but asserted that the encampment had to be disbanded before finals began on May 15.
+Additionally, the University released a statement cosigned by Victory Salute's subjects Tommie Smith, and John Carlos, as well as by activist Harry Edwards, and activist Ken Noel which expressed disapproval of the encampment around the statue.
+Victory Salute's artist, Rigo 23, released a statement supporting the encampment and gave a speech at the encampment.

 On May 21, the protestors met with University President Cynthia Teniente-Matson and Interim Vice President for Student Affairs Mari Fuentes-Martin to discuss the protestors' demands.
-Teniente-Matson suggested the creation of a student advisory council composed of students from Middle Eastern student organizations that would work with faculty to address concerns of university partnerships with Israel.
+Teniente-Matson suggested the creation of a student advisory council composed of students from Middle Eastern student organizations that would work with faculty to address concerns about university partnerships with Israel.
 Following these talks, the encampment was dismantled on May 23.